pmetzger/simh-docs/docs/ka10_doc.md

 ###  `DSK` Type 270 Disk controller (Device 270)

-The 270 disk could support up to 4 units.
+The 270 disk controller could support up to 4 units.
 The controller had to be connected to a type 136 Data Controller.
 You need to specify which `DCT` unit and channel the disk is connected to.

 |                  |                                                      |
 |------------------|------------------------------------------------------|